dfelinto/blender-manual/manual/physics/forces/force_fields/types/curve_guide.rst

    This feature is broken in the current version, see T46776.

+Type
    Changes the shape that the particles can take.

-Type
-   Curl
+   :None: Todo.
+   :Braid: Braid.
-      The radius of the influence depends on the distance of the curve to the emitter.
+   :Curl: The radius of the influence depends on the distance of the curve to the emitter.
-   Radial
-      A three-dimensional, standing wave.
+   :Radial: A three-dimensional, standing wave.
-   Wave
-      A two-dimensional, standing wave.
+   :Roll: A one-dimensional, standing wave.
-   Braid
-      Braid.
-   Roll
+   :Rotation: Todo.
-      A one-dimensional, standing wave.
+   :Wave: A two-dimensional, standing wave.

 It is not so easy to describe the resulting shapes, so have a look at the example below.